Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Pornography-based checking.
 Watching pornography of various orientations to “see what you respond to.”
 The arousal patterns under anxious attention are unreliable for orientation determination, which the disorder will not accept.
 Many clients fall into a destructive cycle of compulsive cross-orientation pornography use as testing, often producing results that the disorder uses to amplify the obsession.

 Reassurance seeking from partners.
-Asking your partner if they still believe the relationship is real.
+Ask your partner if they still believe the relationship is real.
 Asking if they think you are gay/straight/bi.
 Asking them to confirm that your attraction to them is “real.”

 Researching.
 Hours on Reddit forums, on academic articles about SO-OCD, on first-person narratives from people who have come out, on first-person narratives from people who have realized they were OCD.
 Looking for the patterns.
 Looking for the difference.
 Never reaching certainty.